Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

-The Directors of your Company have pleasure in presenting the Twenty Ninth (29th)Annual Report together with the Audited Financial Statements for the year ended on 31st March, 2018.
-The summarized financial performance for the year ended 31st March, 2018 is as follows:
+Your Directors take pleasure in presenting the Thirtieth (30th)Annual Report together with the Audited Financial Statements for the financial year ended 31st March, 2019.
+The summarized financial performance for the financial year ended 31st March, 2019 is as follows:

 2. OPERATIONS AND STATE OF COMPANY AFFAIRS